tfecreative/claws-client/README.md

 Claws web application built with TypeScript and React.
 Client uses Redux with Redux Saga and includes unit tests as well as end-to-end tests for core functionality.

+⚠️**Notes**⚠️

+This project is a demo and not meant for production.
+Client API Key must be set and restrictions applied.

 ### Structure

 This project features a module structure for react components as well as redux and redux sagas.
 Styles are mostly component-based, but some variables and mixins are available for improved consistency.
 In the file tree below, see the Home module and Core store for examples of the structure to be used for continued development.